 60-62 Old Compton St, Soho, London W1D 4UG www.balans.co.uk

-NAC is a popular brunch spot in London’s super swanky Mayfair and one thing everyone raves about is their pancakes.
-Drowned in dulce de leche (a sweet caramel sauce) and topped with banana and icing sugar.
-Sweet tooths this one is for you!
+NAC is a popular brunch spot in London’s super swanky Mayfair.
+One thing everyone raves about is their pancakes.
+They are drowned in dulce de leche sauce (a sweet caramel) and are topped with banana and icing sugar.
+If you like a sweet breakfast this is one for you.

 41 N Audley St, Mayfair, London W1K 6ZP www.naclondon.com